 Black River is Jamaica’s widest river and home to our largest and most feared reptile, the American crocodile.
-Our crocodiles are only found along the south coast, and since the Black River is located in one of our southwestern parishes, this is perhaps the best place to see them up close.
-Run by J. Charles Swaby, the Black River Safari offers covered boat rides which take you out on the river where you’ll hopefully get a chance to see the crocs in their natural habitat.
+Jamaica’s crocodiles are mainly found along the south coast, and the Black River is the best place to see them up close.
+Run by J. Charles Swaby, the Black River Safari offers pontoon boat rides which carries one onto the river where they’ll hopefully get a chance to see the crocs in their natural habitat.
 If you visit on a day where the crocs are shy, you won’t leave disappointed by the natural beauty of the river and its vegetation.
 Also, you’ll still get a chance at seeing them up close in the nursery which is included in each tour.

-I took the 11am tour on a Sunday but it started a little late as they tried to round-up all their visitors to take the same tour since Sundays are slower days.
-It begins downstream where the water was a murky brown due to recent heavy showers, but gradually evolved to become a stunning shade of glossy ebony black.
-The water was a perfect looking-glass; I’ve literally never seen anything like it and I think I’ve seen my fair share of water bodies over the past two years.
+I took the 11am tour on a Sunday but it started a little late as they tried to round up all their visitors to take the same tour.
+The Black River Safari tour begins downstream where the water was a murky brown due to recent rain, but gradually evolved to become a stunning shade of glossy ebony black.
+The water was a perfect looking-glass; I’ve never seen anything like it.
 Interestingly enough, the water is crystal clear as our guide demonstrated by leaning over and filling a clear plastic water bottle.
 However, the riverbed’s soil is pitch black, coloured by the dyes produced from logwood trees which are grown along the riverbank, remnants of Jamaica’s logwood industry centuries-past.
-Hence the water appears black so the name Black River is a no-brainer.
 My knowledgeable guide pointed out the beautiful wetland plants such as red mangroves which tower high above the water on stilt-roots.

 However beautiful the water and plants were, the crocs were the star of the show.
 After all, that’s what we came to see and we sighted three.
 They all have names and the guide knew exactly which part of the river to look for them.
-Only one revealed himself (her 🤔) well enough for a neat photograph while the other two lived up to their supposedly timid nature, revealing no more than a mere eye and snout above the water and paying us no more than a bored glance.
-That’s quite alright with me though!
+Only one revealed itself well enough for a neat photograph.
+The other two lived up to their supposedly timid nature, revealing no more than a mere eye and snout above the water and paying us no more than a bored glance.
+That’s quite alright with me, though!